-In this (and almost every) 3D coordinate system, X is the horizontal axis, Y is the vertical axis, and Z is the depth axis.
+In Fusion's 3D coordinate system, X is the horizontal axis, Y is the vertical axis, and Z is the depth axis.
 So, the default XZ plane is the typical ground plane as defined by the horizontal (X) and depth (Z) directions.